 Where is Alta Badia

-Alta Badia is a mountain region in South Tyrol nestled between the Fanes Group, Sella Group, Mount Sassongher, and the Cir peaks.
+Alta Badia is a mountain region and ski resort in the upper part of Val Badia/Hochabtei valley in South Tyrol.
+The region is nestled between the Fanes Group, Puez Group, Sella Group, Mount Sassongher, and the Cir peaks.

 Why Stay in Alta Badia